The Best Baby Formula

 Protein is the biggest variable when choosing a formula, and your main choices include cow’s milk, soy, or a protein hydrolysate, which means the protein has been broken down into tiny pieces.
 Eighty percent of formulas start with cow’s milk, which is considered preferable for healthy infants because it’s closest in structure to human breast milk — our two top picks are both cow’s milk formulas.
 (Soy, the second most common, is typically only recommended for babies with milk allergies or lactose intolerance, and we have a pick for that, too.)

 We gave each formula’s ingredients list a close reading.
 We looked for ones that used lactose as a sweetener above any other product — lactose is what adds sweetness to breast milk.
-Plus, we preferred formulas that stacked the digestion deck with hydrolyzed proteins, beneficial bacteria, and other goodies like DHA and ARA.
+Plus, we preferred formulas that stacked the digestion deck with beneficial bacteria, and other goodies like DHA and ARA.
 Then we scooped, shook, sniffed, and sipped to test each for ease-of-mixing, smell, texture, and consistency.
 Yes, we tasted them.
 You’re welcome.

 Our Picks for the Best Baby Formula